WHEN YOU PURCHASE A SILVIYANA GOWN

 - Albert Einstein

 Einstein believed that the quality of the solution stems from one's ability to understand the problem.
-As a business dedicated to offering solutions and inspiring couples to take the eco-conscious route, we needed to spend a lot of time to understanding the problem.
-The problem that we are looking to address is 'how do we inspire and research the creation of eco and good products, while elevating the good consumer in us all".
 To evaluate how green/sustainable our products really are, we needed to set up a system in place.
 We implemented the Life Cycle Assessement (LCA) method internally.
 Life Cycle Assessment (LCA) is "a method used to evaluate the environmental impact of a product through its life cycle encompassing extraction and processing of the raw materials, manufacturing, distribution, use, recycling and final disposal".

 Silviyana is committed to continual improvement and know that we are not going to get it right the first time.
 Our intention is: